prebid/prebid.github.io/dev-docs/bidders/epom.md

 ### Bid Params

 Currently, Epom Bidding server do not support any bid parameters.
-We get all we need from pare URL
+We get all we need from the referring URL